Aligorith/whiodoc/README.md

     available line space.

-* If type specifiers get really long (or variable-name + type specifier get sufficiently ong), it is ok to have the description start on a new line following the type-specifier (and in line with the opening paren).
+* If type specifiers get really long (or variable-name + type specifier get sufficiently long), it is ok to have the description start on a new line following the type-specifier (and in line with the opening paren).